How To Create an MSI Installer Package

 We prefer to test this in a Windows Sandbox environment, or the Chocolatey Test Environment (particularly if you already have an installation of Firefox present) - but you can just use your computer, if you want.

-:choco-warning: Beware that installing and uninstalling the example package may affect existing installations of Firefox (as you're essentially testing in production).
+Installing and uninstalling the example package may affect existing installations of Firefox (as you’re essentially testing in production).

 In an elevated PowerShell command prompt run the following: